ModellingWebLab/WLDocs/README.md

 In the current implementation, models are stored on the website, but we'd like to move to a situation where they're kept in external repositories, e.g. the Physiome Model Repository (PMR, also known as the [CellML Model Repository](https://models.physiomeproject.org/cellml)).

+**Point of action:** Collaborate with PMR so that we can access its models.

 ### Annotation

 Models are linked to protocols via an ontology that lists common model variables, e.g. the major currents (INa, ICaL, IKr, etc.) and their maximum conductances.